|Table of Contents|

 ≃ 6125 K. Ans.

 Applications of Radiation

-- Radiation and radioactive substances are often used in the medical field for diagnosis, treatment, and research.
-For example, X-rays.
-Radiation therapy is also used for cancer treatment.
+- Radiation and radioactive substances are often used in the medical field for diagnosis, treatment and research.
+For example, X-rays and radiation therapy is used for cancer treatment.

 - Electromagnetic radiation is used in almost all modern forms of communication systems.

 On the other hand, radiation also has some harmful effects on living beings.
-They can cause burns or in serious cases cancer or genetic damages.
+They can cause burns or, in more serious cases, cancer or genetic damage.
 Radioactive waves are carcinogenic to humans.

 Dual Nature of Radiation and Matter – Important Topics

 Dual Nature of Radiation and Matter – Important Questions

 Put your understanding of this concept to test by answering a few MCQs.
 Click ‘Start Quiz’ to begin!

 Select the correct answer and click on the “Finish” button